TheClashster/ci_workshop/README.md

 # Continuous Integration workshop

 This repository holds the sample application (written in Python, using the Flask microframework) which can be used to demonstrate the purpose of a Continuous Integration pipeline/toolchain.
+This version by your clashiness Aadi Bajpai.

 A live version (for the time being) can be found here: https://ci-workshop-lyon.herokuapp.com